 Want to run another course?
 Repeat from step 1 above.

 If you're new to QR codes

-You will need a smartphone with a data connection.
-You may need to install an app to read QR codes.
+You will need a smartphone that can access the internet while you're in the woods.
+Also, you may need to install an app to read QR codes.

 Reading a QR code is generally as simple as pointing your phone's camera at the "mottled square" symbol (and maybe clicking a prompt to visit the encoded website).